woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

 = 2020.nn.nn - version 1.10.2-dev.1 =
+ * Tweak - When excluding a product term from syncing in the plugin settings page, offer an option to hide excluded synced products from Facebook
  * Fix - When excluding a product term from syncing in the plugin settings page, ensure a modal opens to warn about possible conflicts with already synced products

 = 2020.03.10 - version 1.10.1 =